entelecheia/lecture/_sources/lectures/mlops/intro.md

 - MLOps uses continuous delivery and automation pipelines to streamline the building and deploying of machine learning models.
 - Automation tools like Apache Airflow, TensorFlow, Kubernetes, and Prometheus can automate data collection, preparation, feature engineering, model training and validation, deployment, monitoring, and maintenance.
 - By using continuous delivery and automation pipelines, teams can reduce time and resources required to deploy and maintain models, improve accuracy and reliability, and deliver more value to users and customers.

+MLOps and DevOps share similarities in continuous integration, unit testing, integration testing, and continuous delivery of software modules or packages.
+However, there are notable differences in ML:

+- Continuous Integration (CI) now includes testing and validating data, data schemas, and models, not just code and components.
+- Continuous Deployment (CD) involves a system (an ML training pipeline) that deploys another service (model prediction service) or rolls back changes from a model, rather than a single software package or service.
+- Continuous Testing (CT) is a unique property of ML systems, concerned with automatically retraining and serving the models.

+## Why does MLOps matter?

+MLOps is essential because machine learning projects can be challenging to implement and maintain.
+MLOps helps to overcome these challenges by providing a framework for managing the entire lifecycle of machine learning models, from data collection and preprocessing to model deployment and maintenance.
+Here are some reasons why MLOps matters:

+- **Better collaboration**: MLOps fosters collaboration between data scientists, developers, and operations teams, enabling them to work together to build and deploy machine learning models quickly and efficiently.

+- **Faster time-to-market**: MLOps enables organizations to deploy machine learning models faster and with more reliability, reducing time-to-market for new products or services.

+- **Improved scalability**: MLOps provides a scalable architecture for machine learning systems, allowing organizations to process large amounts of data and deploy models across multiple platforms and environments.

+- **Increased accuracy and efficiency**: MLOps enables organizations to monitor and fine-tune machine learning models continuously, ensuring they are accurate and efficient over time.

+- **Reduced costs**: MLOps automates many of the processes involved in developing and deploying machine learning models, reducing costs associated with manual processes and human error.

+- **Compliance and governance**: MLOps provides a framework for managing data privacy and security, ensuring compliance with regulatory requirements and governance policies.

+## MLOps best practices

+Implementing MLOps requires assessing the current state, defining requirements, selecting the right tools, automating the process, monitoring and maintaining, and performing continuous training and testing of the machine learning models.

+The level of automation of these steps defines the maturity of the MLOps process.
+The following are some best practices for implementing MLOps:

+### MLOps Level 0

+MLOps level 0 is for companies starting with ML and involves a manual, script-driven, and interactive process.
+It separates data scientists and engineers, has infrequent release iterations, and no CI/CD.
+The challenges include models breaking in the real world.

+- Manual, script-driven, and interactive process
+- Disconnect between data scientists and engineers
+- Infrequent release iterations
+- No Continuous Integration (CI) or Continuous Deployment (CD)
+- Deployment of a trained model as a prediction service
+- Lack of active performance monitoring

+### MLOps Level 1

+MLOps level 1 involves automating the ML pipeline to achieve continuous training of the model in production.
+It requires rapid experiments, CT of the model, experimental-operational symmetry, and modularized code for components and pipelines.
+The additional components include data and model validation, a feature store, metadata management, and ML pipeline triggers.
+The challenges include deploying new models based on new data instead of new ML ideas.

+- Rapid experiment
+- Continuous Training (CT) of the model in production
+- Experimental-operational symmetry
+- Modularized code for components and pipelines
+- Continuous delivery of models
+- Deployment of a whole training pipeline to serve the trained model as the prediction service
+- Data and model validation
+- Feature store
+- Metadata management
+- ML pipeline triggers

+### MLOps Level 2

+MLOps level 2 involves a robust automated CI/CD system and fits tech-driven companies.
+It includes source control, test and build services, deployment services, model registry, feature store, ML metadata store, and ML pipeline orchestrator.
+The characteristics include iterative ML algorithm testing and automated triggering.
+The challenges include manual data and model analysis steps.

+- Iterative testing of new ML algorithms and modeling
+- Automated CI/CD system
+- Source control
+- Test and build services
+- Deployment services
+- Model registry
+- Feature store
+- ML metadata store
+- ML pipeline orchestrator

+## How to implement MLOps

+## End-to-end MLOps solutions